Android KitKat: History

-Up to October 2017, Android 4.4 was still supported with security patches by Google for the source code.
+Up to October 2017, Android 4.4 was still supported by Google with security patches for the source code.

 Development

-Continuing on from the focus on improving visual performance and responsiveness on Android 4.1 "Jelly Bean", the main objective of Android 4.4 was to optimize the platform for better performance on low-end devices, without compromising its overall capabilities and functionality.
+Continuing the focus on improving visual performance and responsiveness on Android 4.1 "Jelly Bean", the main objective of Android 4.4 was to optimize the platform for better performance on low-end devices without compromising overall capabilities and functionality.
 The initiative was codenamed "Project Svelte", which Android head of engineering Dave Burke joked was a weight loss plan after Jelly Bean's "Project Butter" added "weight" to the OS.
 To simulate lower-spec devices, Android developers used Nexus 4 devices underclocked to run at a reduced CPU speed with only a single core active, 512 MB memory, and at 960×540 display resolution—specifications meant to represent a common low-end Android device.

-A development tool known as ProcStats was developed in order to analyze the memory usage of apps over time, especially those that run background services.
-This data was used to optimize and decouple Google apps and services found to be inefficient, thus helping to reduce the overall memory usage of Android.
+A development tool called ProcStats was developed to analyze app memory usage over time, especially for apps that run background services.
+This data was used to optimize and decouple inefficient Google apps and services, thereby reducing Android's overall memory usage.
 Additionally, 4.4 was designed to be more aggressive in managing memory, helping to guard against apps wasting too much memory.

 Features

 User experience

 The overall interface of KitKat further downplays the "Holo" interface appearance introduced on 4.0, replacing remaining instances of blue accenting with greys and white (such as the status bar icons), and getting rid of the Wi-Fi upstream and downstream traffic indicators (triangles pointing up and down), though they can still be seen in the quick control center menu.

-The Wi-Fi icon colour when only a connection to an access point with no Internet access has been established has changed from grey to orange.
+The Wi-Fi icon colour when only a connection to an access point with no Internet access has been changed from grey to orange.

-The appearance may deviate in custom vendor distributions such as TouchWiz.
+The appearance may vary across custom vendor distributions, such as TouchWiz.

-Apps may trigger a translucent status and navigation bar appearance, or trigger a full screen mode ("Immersive mode") to hide them entirely.
-The launcher also received a refreshed appearance, with the implementation of the translucent navigation bars, and the replacement of the black backdrop in the application drawer with a translucent backdrop.
+Apps may trigger a translucent status and navigation bar appearance, or trigger a full-screen mode ("Immersive mode") to hide them entirely.
+The launcher also received a refreshed appearance, with translucent navigation bars and a translucent backdrop replacing the black backdrop in the application drawer.
 Additionally, action overflow menu buttons in apps are always visible, even on devices with the deprecated "Menu" navigation key.
 In the Settings menu, users can now specify a default Home (launcher) and text messaging app.

 On stock devices, the Messaging and Movie Studio apps were removed; the former was replaced by Google Hangouts, which supported SMS.
 The AOSP Gallery app was also deprecated in favor of Google+ Photos.